observermedia/mediatate/README.md

 ## Phase I

-Please fork our repository to your personal Github account.
+Please clone this repository to your personal Github account.

 ## Phase II